JordanMartinez/purescript-jordans-reference/22-Projects/src/02-Random-Number/ReadMe.md

 Here's an overview of its contents:
 - Design process and properties we wish to employ
 - Shared Code: the domain types, data structures, and their related functions that are used across all the other folders.
 To help reduce duplicate code, some parts of the Infrastructure will appear here as well.
-- A folder for each application structure.
+- A folder for each application structure:
+    - ReaderT design pattern
+    - Free
+    - Run
+    - Free (experimental approach via 'layered compiler' idea)
+    - Run (experimental approach via 'layered compiler' idea)

 ## Purpose: Exploring The Various Ways One Can Structure the Application